Vict0r-Git/DevOps-group3/use-cases/use-case-18.md

 4. The data is displayed to the analyst.
 ----------------------
 ### EXTENSIONS
-2. Incorrect data from database are fetched.
+- 2.Incorrect data from database are fetched.
    - The request is sent again.
-4. The data is not shown to analyst.
+- 4.The data is not shown to analyst.
    - The request is sent again.

 ----------------------
 ### SCHEDULE